JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Spanning Tree Protocol (STP).md

 - How?
 	- Root Bridge Election:
 		- STP elects a Root Bridge, which is the central reference point for the network.
 This bridge is chosen based on the lowest Bridge ID (priority + MAC address)
 		- Why?
-The Root Bridge serves as the logical center of the network, and all switches calculate the bes
+The Root Bridge serves as the logical center of the network, and all switches calculate the best path to it
+	- Port Roles:
+		- Once the Root Bridge is elected, each switch determines the role of each port relative to the Root Bridge.
+This port roles include:
+			- Root Port (RP):
+				- The port on a switch that sends traffic towards